mckays630/2018-10-04-Regeneron/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a Regeneron-configured Mac or Windows laptio (not a tablet, Chromebook, etc.) They should have a few specific software packages installed (listed
+  <strong>Requirements:</strong> Participants must bring a Regeneron-configured Mac or Windows laptop (not a tablet, Chromebook, etc.) They should have a few specific software packages installed (listed
   <a href="#setup">below</a>).
 They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's